In this article

 Active ingredients: Peptides | Fragrance: Fragrance-free | Price: 2.2 ounces (Approx. $9/ounce)

 When thinking of a hand cream that works well for most people, I kept a few things in mind.
-First (and most importantly), how effectively it moisturizes.
-I also considered hand-feel (non-greasy or sticky) and if it has any extras, like vitamin C or peptides to enhance skin.
-This one from Necessaire ticks all the boxes, and converted me into a verifiable hand-cream person.
+First (and most important), how effectively it moisturizes.
+I also considered hand-feel (nongreasy or sticky) and if it has any extras, like vitamin C or peptides to enhance skin.
+This one from Necessaire ticks all the boxes and converted me into a verifiable hand-cream person.
 It’s the standard by which I rank all others.
 I’m currently on my third tube and hoard them whenever I can.
-It’s virtually perfect: rich and moisturizing without being greasy, no strange residue after it dries down.
+The brand recently reformulated its hand cream, and despite a slightly thinner consistency, it’s still virtually perfect: rich and moisturizing without being greasy, no strange residue after it dries down.
 My hands still feel like, well, my hands, just more supple and moisturized.
 A peek at the ingredients list reveals lots of good-for-skin ingredients like peptides, niacinamide, vitamin C, and vitamin E. The packaging is also worth mentioning.
-It takes cues from Aesop’s statusy aluminum tubes, which not only looks cool as you continue to crush it as it gets used up, but makes for a fairly sturdy construction.
+It takes cues from Aesop’s status-y aluminum tubes and not only looks cool as you continue to crush it as it gets used up but makes for a fairly sturdy construction.
 And at $20, it’s a bit more expensive than the $5 lotion you might find at a drugstore, but it’s a small luxury that’s completely worth it.

 Best less-expensive hand cream